 University of Aarhus

 The Danish Construction Association

 The Technical University of Denmark

-The secreatariat of the partnership is Placed with Danish Regions Unit for Environment and Resources.
+The secretariat of the partnership is placed with the Danish Regions Unit for Environment and Resources.